voxpupuli/puppet-gitlab/REFERENCE.md

 ### <a name="gitlab--custom_hook"></a>`gitlab::custom_hook`

+Manage custom hook files within a GitLab project.
 Custom hooks can be created as a pre-receive, post-receive, or update hook.
-It is possible to create different custom hook types for the same project - one each for pre-receive, post-receive and update.
+Only one of each is currently supported by this module.

 #### Examples